Adromischus cristatus (Haw.) Lem.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

-Many species are easy to grow in any free-draining gritty compost.
-Their compact habit allows a collection to be maintained in a small space and they grow well on any sunny window ledge or the top shelf of the greenhouse.
-Water mostly in spring/autumn and let them dry out between waterings.
-Adromischus tolerate cool, frost-free conditions during the winter if kept dry.
+Many species are easy to grow in any free-draining, gritty compost.
+Their compact habit allows a collection to be maintained in a small space, and they grow well on any sunny window ledge or the top shelf of the greenhouse.
+Water mostly from spring to fall and let them dry out between waterings.
+Adromischus tolerates cool, frost-free conditions during the winter if kept dry.
 It is as well to keep water off the foliage during the winter.
-Mealy bugs and vine weevils can be discouraged with a systemic insecticide.
-Frost hardy to 19 °F (-7 °C).
+Mealybugs and vine weevils can be discouraged with a systemic insecticide.

-Many species can be propagated from a single leaf, which should be placed against the side of the pot so that the stem end is just touching the compost.
-Some species drop their leaves easily and although each leaf will form a new plant it can be a challenge to grow a large specimen.
-In other cases, leaves for propagation must be carefully detached with a sharp knife.. – See more at: How to Grow and Care for Adromischus.
+Adromischus can be propagated from a single leaf, which should be placed against the pot's side so that the stem end is just touching the compost.
+Some species drop their leaves easily, and although each leaf will form a new plant, it can be challenging to grow a large specimen.
+In other cases, leaves for propagation must be carefully detached with a sharp knife.

-Native to South Africa (Eastern Cape).
+This species is native to South Africa (Eastern Cape).